ACARP seeks research proposals that address key industry problems on an annual basis.

 - Long term impacts that may be associated with post-mining surface water and groundwater.

-- Policy approaches/mechanisms for the management of residual risk.
+- The management of residual risk.

 Mine Site Greenhouse Mitigation Priorities